janscience/adaptationprimer/filter/README.md

 per period of the sine wave are needed for a proper estimate of its frequency.

-Note also that the returned power values are a power spectra *density*.
+Note also that the returned power values are a power spectral *density*.
 They have the unit `x**2/Hz`, with `x` being the unit of the data values and `Hz` is the frequency unit of the supplied `fs` parameter.